 But in all other instances, crash victims must establish a lack of reasonable care to obtain compensation for their injuries.
 Most Michigan jurors require a pattern of carelessness.
 For example, an occasional sip of coffee while driving is probably excusable.
 But if the tortfeasor is eating a breakfast value meal while driving, the tortfeasor probably violated the duty of care.

 Distracted driver crash victims have several legal options.
-For a free consultation with an experienced Michigan distracted driving accident attorney, contact Buchanan Firm.
+For a free consultation with an experienced Grand Rapids car accident attorney, contact Buchanan Firm.
 Attorneys can connect victims with doctors, even if they have no money or insurance.